 If you’re a gay couple without children and wish to have a child through surrogacy, it is important that the legal process of establishing your family unit is considered.
 Surrogacy contracts can be complex and difficult to negotiate—you will need a lawyer who understands this process and has experience with surrogacy cases.

 There are a number of good reasons why surrogacy is an option for gay couples who have no children.
-If you do decide to proceed with this process, you should find someone who can help guide you through all of the legal aspects and ensure that everything goes smoothly.
+If you do decide to proceed with this process, you should find a reputable surrogacy agency in Ireland who can help guide you through all of the legal aspects and ensure that everything goes smoothly.